ringpublishing/ring-authorization-python/README.md

     'solution': 'region',
 }
 ```
-Solution key is not cecessary to provide.
-The default value is RING.

-Also you are allowed to provide your own encrypting algorithm.
-To do that you have to insert into options dictionary
+You can specify encrypting algorithm used in signature creation.
-key named 'algorithm' with one of following values:
+Add *algorithm* key with one of the following values:
 * DL-HMAC-SHA224
 * DL-HMAC-SHA256
 * DL-HMAC-SHA384